Jean Sseninde: Uganda defender signs for Wakefield Trinity Ladies | Goal.com

 "For me now it’s to settle into getting back to a professional playing setting and also inspiring many young girls in Africa and around the world that you can be successful both in and off the field if you trust God, work hard, believe in yourself and stay committed.
 Never allow people to write you off or define you on what you want to achieve."

+To all the little girls, never be allowed to be written off by anyone when it comes to anything you love!
+We can never put limits on ourselves to what we can do to inspire a generation 🙏⚽️ Am excited to continue my football journey next season @wakefield_trinity_lfc , Very professional club with a lot of intent!
+Now let’s do this together 👀!

-Sseninde will be aiming to return to the field after months out due to injury and inspire her new English side to top-flight promotion this season.
+Sseninde will be aiming to return to the field after months out due to injury and inspire her new English side to the second division next season.